luigifreda/pyslam/README.md

 #### Run a SLAM evaluation

 The `main_evaluation.py` script enables automated SLAM evaluation by executing `main_slam.py` across a collection of datasets and configuration presets.
 The input evaluation configuration file (e.g., `evaluation/configs/evaluation.json`) specifies the datasets and presets to be used.
 For each evaluation run, results are stored in a dedicated subfolder within the `results` directory, containing all the computed metrics.
 These metrics are then processed and compared.
-The final output is a report, available in both PDF and HTML formats, that includes comparison tables summarizing the *Absolute Trajectory Error* (ATE), the maximum deviation from the ground truth trajectory and other metrics.
+The final output is a report, available in both PDF, LaTeX, and HTML formats, that includes comparison tables summarizing the *Absolute Trajectory Error* (ATE), the maximum deviation from the ground truth trajectory and other metrics.

 #### pySLAM performances and comparative evaluations